 - Keep the contractor updated on your security preferences: Give them a secondary code for the security system and change it after they leave for good.
 Let them know if you’d like to have the lights on at night to scare off would-be trespassers.

 - Stop by: Check on the house from time to time to make sure everything is going to plan and to check on the state of your home.
 Don’t be alarmed by the dust—a good crew will clean before leaving!

-Contact the friendly licensed and bonded contractors at Advanced Builders & Contractors for remodeling services in Encino, CA.
+Contact the friendly licensed contractors at Advanced Builders & Contractors for remodeling services in Encino, CA.